 Why Buy Direct?

-Three layers of markup you're currently paying that you don't need to.
+Three China sourcing markup layers you're currently paying — and don't need to.

 When an Irish retailer buys Chinese goods through an Irish wholesaler, they're paying for the Chinese factory, plus a trading company margin, plus a Chinese export agent, plus an Irish importer's margin.
 Factory-direct removes all but the first.